Weak convergence of the empirical measure for the Keller-Segel model in both subcritical and critical cases

 \vip

 The main interest of this equation is the tight competition between the diffusion and the concentration of particles.
-As it is presented in Blanchet-Dolbeaut-Perthame \cite{bdp}, setting the variance of the problem $V_t = \int_{\rr^2} \|x-\int_{\rr^2} x f_t(\dd x)\|^2 \dd f_t(x)$, we informally have, using multiple integration by parts, that $\frac{\dd }{\dd t }V_t = (2-\theta).$ This highlights that there are informally three cases: \begin{itemize} \item the subcritical case which correspond to the case where $\theta < 2$: $V_t$ tends to infinty as time goes to infinity which suggests that the diffusion is dominant over the concentration, \item the critical case where $\theta =2$, \item the supercritical case where $\theta >2$: $V_t$ ends up by being non positive, which suggests that a blow up occurs. \end{itemize}
+As Blanchet-Dolbeaut-Perthame have shown in \cite{bdp}, introducing the variance of the problem $V_t = \int_{\rr^2} \|x-\int_{\rr^2} x f_t(\dd x)\|^2 \dd f_t(x)$, we informally have, using several integrations by parts, that $\frac{\dd }{\dd t }V_t = (2-\theta).$ This highlights that there are informally three cases: \begin{itemize} \item the subcritical case, which corresponds to the case where $\theta < 2$: $V_t$ tends to infinity as time goes to infinity which suggests that the diffusion is dominant over the concentration, \item the critical case where $\theta =2$, \item the supercritical case, where $\theta >2$: $V_t$ ends up being non-positive, which suggests that a blow-up occurs. \end{itemize}